Analysis of and workarounds for element reversal for a finite element-based algorithm for warping triangular and tetrahedral meshes: Element reversal and small-step FEMWARP

-The point of the experiments in the last paragraph is that for a reasonably refined and reasonably high-quality mesh, most FEMWARP reversals seem to be Type 1 reversals.
+The point of the experiments in the previous two paragraphs is that for a reasonably refined and reasonably high-quality mesh, most FEMWARP reversals seem to be Type 1 reversals.
 In other words, FEMWARP fails when continuum FEMWARP fails or is close to failure.
 Other experiments not reported here seem to confirm this point.
 Therefore, in order to extend the range of deformations that can be handled by FEMWARP, the best strategy is to come up with a way to avoid Type 1 reversals.

 One simple method to avoid Type 1 reversals is to take several smaller steps instead of one big step.
-For example, suppose $(\hat x_B',\hat y_B')$ are positions for the boundary nodes intermediate between their initial positions and their final positions $(\hat x_B,\hat y_B)$.
+For example, suppose $(\hat x_B',\hat y_B')$ are positions for the boundary vertices intermediate between their initial positions and their final positions $(\hat x_B,\hat y_B)$.
 Then one could define a two-step continuum FEMWARP as follows.
 Solve

 for $\hat x'$ and $\hat y'$ to determine a mapping $\phi_1:\Omega\rightarrow \Omega'$ given by $(x,y)\mapsto(\hat x',\hat y')$ (where $\Omega'$ is the domain bounded by $(\hat x_B',\hat y_B')$) followed by